chriskonnertz/Jobs/README.md

 ## The Job Class

-A Job class implements the job interface.
+A job class implements the job interface.
 Therefore it has to implement these methods:

 ```php
     interface JobInterface {